What Is Speech Recognition? A Guide for App Innovators

 Essentially, speech recognition is a computer process wherein words spoken aloud are translated into written words or performed as an instruction by a computer system.
 But while that description appears straightforward, the process itself is anything but simple.

-When a user interacts with their device, such as a smartphone, wearable, or smart speaker, speech recognition software interprets incoming sound signals and converts them into actionable information or commands.
+When a user interacts with their device, such as a smartphone, wearable apps, or a smart speaker, speech recognition software interprets incoming sound signals and converts them into actionable information or commands.

 These can be as simple as carrying out instructions (“set an alarm at 7 PM”) to voice note transcription, or even real-time voice translation.

-For developers and businesses, speech recognition opens the door to:
+For developers and businesses, speech recognition technology opens the door to:

 • Improved accessibility for people with physical disabilities or visual impairments.